Most bread recipes in this blog, such as for the the loaves above, use a minimal knead method. In this post we explore how and why this works …

 This method makes it easy to bake bread whilst cooking a meal.
 A quick knead for a few seconds won’t interrupt other food preparation.
 If you’re using an oven to cook a meal, simply interweave the dough preparation with other cooking tasks, finishing at roughly the same time.
 Get the oven to bread-baking temperature and bake.
 As you’re using the heat energy already in the oven, there is a cost saving benefit.

 Hang On … Traditional Kneading Is Bad?

-Absolutly not.
-Bakers, both home and professional, have been successfully making bread using 10-15 minute traditional kneading sessions for centuries.
+Nope.
+Bakers, both home and professional, have been making bread using 10-15 minute traditional kneading sessions for centuries.
 It’s not a bad thing.
 If you want to spend time in the kitchen kneading the dough, do it.
 Some people find it therapeutic to pound on some dough after a difficult day in the office.
 A psychiatrist may have something to say about this, but if that’s what you want to do, knock yourself out.